zhujun98/RoboND-KUKA-KR210/README.md

 #### Bugs

-To ensure the gripper grasps the target before it retriets, add a line
+To ensure the gripper grasps the target before it retreats, add a line

 ```
 ros::Duration(5.0).sleep();